 We surveyed over 1,700 HR professionals and leaders from around the world and across all major industries, asking them to share their challenges, surprises, and solutions.
 We’re thrilled to share the results in our new report, How People Teams Rose to Meet a Global Crisis.
 The insights shared give us a snapshot of this unique moment — and perhaps even a roadmap for handling what comes next.

-To read the full report, click here.
-Below are just some of the survey’s key takeaways.
+Read the full report, or explore some of the survey’s key takeaways below.

 1. Morale emerges as HR’s top challenge.